Out now in the USA (we have to wait a bit longer in the UK), Incredibles 2 marks another gorgeously realised triumph from animation masters Pixar.

 13. Cars 2 (39%)

 It's the lowest-rated Pixar movie but there's still a great deal to recommend the Cars sequel.
 As with its 2006 predecessor, the concept of a world populated entirely by cars is an imaginative one, allowing the animators a lot of fun by stylising classic models with an assortment of different faces and expressions.
 The return of Owen Wilson as race car Lightning McQueen is welcome and there's sturdy support from the likes of Michael Caine as suave Aston Martin secret agent, Finn McMissile.
-That said, it's never going to rival Pixar's classic output.
+That said, it's never going to rival Pixar's classics.

 12. Cars 3 (68%)